mozhdehNouri/AndroidProgrammingTopicAndExplanation/compose/SideEffect from compose book.md

 SideEffect is used to publish compose state to non-compose code.
 The SideEffect is triggered on every recomposition and it is not a coroutine scope, so suspend functions cannot be used within it.
 We can understand SideEffect as an effect handler meant to publish updates to some external state not managed by the compose State system to keep it always on sync.

+**SideEffect is basically, a kind of LaunchedEffect.
+It launches in every recomposition and saves us from creating a state for LaunchedEffect.**

+SideEffect is a Composable function that allows us to execute a side effect when its parent Composable is recomposed.
+A side effect is an operation that does not affect the UI directly, such as logging, analytics, or updating the external state.
+This function is useful for executing operations that do not depend on the Composable’s state or props.

+When a Composable is recomposed, all the code inside the Composable function is executed again, including any side effects.
+However, the UI will only be updated with the changes that have been made to the state or props of the Composable.

 **LaunchedEffect:**